-Combatting global climate change, the reduction of greenhouse gas emissions, and the provision of clean, renewable energy is seen as a major societal driver in the EU and the US.
+Advancing climate and environmental sciences for sustainability, and the provision of clean, efficient energy are seen as major societal drivers in the EU and the US.
 In this area, there is major demand by customers and governments, and companies see a large opportunity and are seeking to satisfy needs with both products and services.

 Globalization and increased urbanization are seen as a key challenge for the future.
-The predicted growth of the world population, which is estimated to reach 9 billion by 2050, the move towards cities and megadistricts, and the expected deepening of international integration and globalization will create large challenges to provide energy supply, logistics, health care, security, food, and water.
+The predicted growth of the world population, which is estimated to reach 9 billion by 2050, the move towards cities and mega-districts, and the expected deepening of international integration and globalization will create large challenges to provide energy supply, logistics, health care, security, food, and water.
 Smart ICT will be crucial for providing interconnectivity, information, and optimization of services to solve these challenges.